Tick Control Services In Chantilly VA

 Ticks are a tiny parasite that lurks around Chantilly properties in search of a host to feed off of.
 Many times this comes in the form of family pets, but ticks will also take to rodents and wildlife like squirrels and raccoons.
 They are commonly found in areas of tall grass, dense vegetation, or in parks and the woods.
 Tick season ranges from March through October; however, the peak of adult activity is over the summertime.
 It’s very common to see juvenile ticks in the early parts of fall as well.
 During this time, the ticks in Chantilly are on the prowl for blood, which can be a very dangerous scenario.
 At Miche Pest Control, we work to combat these dangers with tick control that is focused on both adult populations as well as ticks in their larval state.
 Our expert technicians combine methods like yard fogging and larvicide applications in order to accomplish this goal.
 During tick season, we’ll treat the landscaping around your property as well as the standing water nine times.
 If ticks return between our regularly scheduled visits, we’ll re-treat your property at no extra fee.
 To learn more about reliable tick control, contact us today.

-Chantilly is a census-designated place (CDP) in western Fairfax County, Virginia, United States.
+Chantilly is a census-designated place (CDP) in western Fairfax County, Virginia.
+The population was 23,039 at the 2010 census.
 Chantilly is named after an early-19th-century mansion and farm, which in turn took the name of an 18th-century plantation that was located in Westmoreland County, Virginia.
 The name "Chantilly" originated in France with the Château de Chantilly, about 28 miles north of Paris.

-Located in the Northern Virginia portion of the Washington metropolitan area, Chantilly sits approximately 25 miles west of Washington DC, via Interstate 66 and U.S. Route 50.
+Located in the Northern Virginia portion of the Washington DC metropolitan area, Chantilly sits approximately 25 miles west of Washington DC, via Interstate 66 and U.S. Route 50.
 It is located between Centreville to the south, Herndon and Reston to the north and northeast, respectively, and Fairfax 7 miles to the southeast.
-US Route 50 and Virginia State Route 28 intersect in Chantilly, and these highways provide access to the Dulles/Reston/Tysons Corner technology corridor and other major employment centers in Northern Virginia and Washington DC.
+U.S. Route 50 and Virginia State Route 28 intersect in Chantilly, and these highways provide access to the Dulles/Reston/Tysons Corner technology corridor and other major employment centers in Northern Virginia and Washington, D.C.

 Recent Blog Articles